This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Caramba!

 This is great casual dining spot for the family.
-The restaurant features pizza from a wood-burning oven, as well as pasta and meat dishes.
+Caramba! features pizza from a wood-burning oven, as well as pasta, meat dishes and a kids menu.
 It’s reasonably priced, and the flames inside of the wood oven can be quite entertaining for the kids.

 Crepe Montagne

 This is an authentic French Creperie in Whistler.
 Offering sweet and savoury crepes, as well as apres-ski favorites like cheese fondue and raclette.
-Open for breakfast, lunch and dinner.
+Crepe Montagne is open for breakfast, lunch and dinner.
 Bon Appetit!

 Garibaldi Lift Company (GLC) Bar & Grill